Ivo-Balbaert/The_Way_to_Jai/book/25_Context.md

 The directive **#add_context** adds a declaration to a context.

-## 25.1 push_context
+## 25.2 push_context
 The current context can be assigned to a variable like in (2).
 If you want you can change the procedure used for allocating memory, like in line (2B).
 Then we can use the `push_context` proc like in (3) to do something within this new context. `push_context lets you push an entire fresh Context, changing the operational context for the duration of the code block that starts in (3).

-For example you could just declare a memory arena (see § ??) and use push_context to use it.
+For example you could just declare a memory arena (see for example the Pool discussed in § 34.3) and use push_context to use it.
 All code in the push_context block now allocates with the arena, and you can free the arena memory whenever you want.
 The new context stops after the closing } (line (4B)), and the initial context is restored.

-## 25.2 push_allocator
+## 25.3 push_allocator
 The `push_allocator` macro changes the allocator in the current context in the current scope.
 After the current scope exits, the previous allocator is restored.
 For example: to temporarily switch-over to Temporary Storage, do:
 `push_allocator(temp);` as done in line (4).
 This is especially useful in a `push_context` block, but it can be done always.

-## 25.3 What does **#no_context** mean?
+## 25.4 What does **#no_context** mean?
 A lot of procs like write_string() and debug_break() defined in _Preload_ are marked with this directive: it tells the compiler that this proc does not use the context.

-## 25.4 Logging
+## 25.5 Logging
 The `log()` proc from module _Basic_ used in line (5) formats a message, then sends it to `context.logger` (it automatically does a newline).
 You can pass flags, a source_identifier and data gets copied from context.
 Here is its signature:
 `log :: (format_string: string, args: ..
 Any, loc := #caller_location, flags := Log_Flags.NONE, user_flags : u32 = 0)`
 Log_Flags is an enum defined in module _Preload_

-A full example of defining and using a custom logger can be found in howto/350_logging.
+A full example of defining and using a custom logger can be found in how_to/350_logging.

-## 25.5 Temporary storage
+## 25.6 Temporary storage
 Back in § 21.3.3 we saw that Temporary storage characteristics are stored in the context, namely in `context.temporary_storage`
 In line (6) we print out a number of its properties: its size = 32 Kb,

-## 25.6 The stack trace
+## 25.7 The stack trace
 In line (4) of the code of `Context_Base`, we see a field called `stack_trace`.
 What is its purpose?
 The stack trace is also called the program's **function call stack**, which is a better description, namely: it is a report of the active stack frames at a certain point in time during the execution of a program.
 It works cross-platform and contains a logging of all function calls, and where they occurred in the program.
 You'll often see stack traces in the output of program crashes, and they are used for debugging purposes.